mend/renovate-ce-ee/docs/migrating-to-renovate-ce.md

-# Migrating from Renovate On-Premise to Renovate Community Edition
+# Migrating from Renovate On-Premises to Renovate Community Edition

-When migrating from Renovate On-Premise to Renovate Community Edition, you can continue to use the same Bot/User, with just a couple of modifications.
+When migrating from Renovate On-Premises to Renovate Community Edition, you can continue to use the same Bot/User, with just a couple of modifications.

 ## Environment Variable Renaming